khingl/khingl.github.io/_pages/teaching.md

   - /teaching.html
 ---

+My teaching philosophy is simple: I cannot make you learn, but I can show you what it looks like to *want* to learn.
+The world is bigger and more interesting than you currently think it is.

+And the lens of economics let’s us see it a little bit bigger and a little more interesting.

-"The bulk of the really important things that economics has to teach are things that people would see for themselves if they were willing to see. . ." ---Frank Knight (1951)
+*The bulk of the really important things that economics has to teach are things that people would see for themselves if they were willing to see.* ---Frank Knight (1951)

-*Contact me to learn more about my teaching or for specific assignment materials!*

 **Spring 2025**